 - They accelerate chemical reactions tremendously, and

-- They work in aqueous solutions under very gentle temperature and pH circumstances
+- They work in aqueous solutions under very sensitive temperature and pH circumstances

 How do Enzymes are really looked like?

-The enzymes always work with a smaller molecule which is called substrate.
+An enzyme always works with a smaller molecule which is called the substrate.
 The substrates bind to a region within the enzyme is called the active site of the enzyme.

 How does enzyme work?

-Enzymes are biological macromolecules (typically proteins) produced in the cells.
-They significantly speed up as well as slow down the rate of virtually all of the chemical reactions that take place within cells of both the animals as well as the plants even in the microorganisms.
-They play a vital role in life and provide a variety of important functions in the body of any living things, such as aiding in digestion and metabolism.
+Enzymes are biological macromolecules (typically proteins) produced in the cells (both animal and plant cells even if in the micro-organism).
+They significantly speed up as well as slow down the rate of all of the chemical reactions that take place within cells of both the animals as well as the plants even in the microorganisms.
+They play a vital role in life and take part in a variety of important functions in the body of any living things, such as aiding in digestion and metabolism.

-Some enzymes help break large molecules into smaller pieces that are more easily further break down into very smaller pieces by other enzymes so that the living cell can absorb it.
+Some enzymes help break large molecules into smaller pieces that are more easily further break down into very smaller pieces by other enzymes so that the living cell can absorb them.
 Other kinds of enzymes help to bind two molecules together to produce a new molecule.
-Enzymes are highly selective catalysts, that means each enzyme only speeds up a specific reaction.
+Enzymes are highly selective catalysts, which means each enzyme only speeds up a specific reaction.

-An enzyme-catalyzed chemical reaction takes a different ‘route’ so the activation energy becomes smaller.
+An enzyme-catalyzed chemical reaction takes a different ‘route’ so the activation energy becomes lower.
 Therefore the enzyme and substrate form a reaction intermediate to reduce the activation energy.
-Then with lower activation energy, the reaction rate between reactants become faster than the reaction rate without an enzyme as a catalyst.
+So more reactants molecules can gain the activation energy easily.
+That’s why the reaction rate becomes higher dramaticaly.
+Then the reaction rate between reactants becomes faster than the reaction rate without an enzyme as a catalyst.

 A simplified graph of the reaction catalysis

-So the enzyme bind with the substrate to form a reaction intermediate, but when this reacts with another reactant and then the intermediate breaks down as well as the enzyme reforms again to repeat the whole process again and again.
+So the enzyme bind with the substrate to form a reaction intermediate, after that when this intermediate reacts with another reactant, the intermediate breaks down into products as well as enzymes.
+At this time the enzyme again reforms to repeat the whole process again and again.